 We know that life can be busy, and waiting in for a delivery can get in the way.
-That’s why, for any order delivered with our white glove service, we’ll let you know a date two weeks before we deliver, as well as a three-hour timeslot two days beforehand.
-We’ll also give you a call on the day with a more precise time.
+That’s why, for any order delivered with our white glove service, we’ll get in touch beforehand to arrange a date and time that works for you.
 If your pieces are on the smaller side, we’ll deliver them through one of our approved couriers.

 While we’ll always do our very best to make sure your order is delivered on the day we say it will be, very rarely unforeseen delays can happen.
 It goes without saying that we’ll reschedule as soon as possible.
-Also, it can occasionally take us a bit longer to deliver to remote locations, such as the Scottish Highlands.
+Also, it can occasionally take us a bit longer to deliver to remote locations.
 And sometimes deliveries can come from different locations and arrive separately, but you won’t be charged extra for this.

 Cancellations and returns

 While we hope that you’ll be thrilled with your new Neptune design, if you’re not that’s fine too.

 We have a no-quibbles returns policy, and we’ll happily take back most pieces within 28 days of when we delivered it, as long as it’s in its original packaging (unless we took this away for you) and without any signs of use.
 The only exceptions are bespoke and ex-display designs, which we’re not able to take back or refund unless they’re faulty.

 Other than that, there are a few things to know: